- What is distracted driving?

 Review the policy annually to make sure it still fits your workplace circumstances.

 Effective policies are clearly communicated, understood by your drivers, and consistently enforced.
 Educate, instruct, train, and supervise all of your drivers.
 Communicate the policy and practices to your managers and employees often.
-Use the Communications Plan Template (PDF 32KB) to help share the information effectively.
+Use our Communications Plan Template (PDF 32KB) to help share the information effectively.

 Have your drivers create an “I’m behind the wheel” voice message before they begin driving.
 Instruct them to first safely pull over and park if they need to take a call, answer a text, or check voicemail.
+Encourage them to take rest breaks, which help reduce fatigue and also give them a chance to check their phones.

 Tips for drivers